Sneaks-Community/Connect-Announcer/README.md

 # Connect Announcer
 Simple SourceMod plugin to announce (or to not announce) player & staff connects/disconnects.
 Most of the dozens of available connect/disconnect announcers are bad, and this one probably is too - it just happens to fit our community's needs.

 Aside from a standardized and customizable connect and disconnect message (see translations), we found it prudent to have an easy switch for enabling and disabling connect/disconnect messages for our staff team.
-This is especially handy for responding to calladmins to catch rule breakers without giving them a heads up of connecting staff.
+This is especially handy for responding to calladmins to catch rule breakers without giving them a heads up of connecting staff, or letting everyone know that "hey the admin is gone, let's act up now".
+This plugin allows admins to still view disconnects of all players and their fellow staff if you so choose.

 ## ConVars
 `sm_cannouncer_connect_enable` - Enable (1)/Disable (0) connect messages